migalabs/goteth/README.md

 # GotEth

-The CL State Analyzer is a go-written client that indexes all validator-related duties and parameters from Ethereum's beaconchain by fetching the CL States from a node (preferable a locally running archival node).
+GotEth is a go-written client that indexes all validator-related duties and parameters from Ethereum's beaconchain by fetching the CL States from a node (preferable a locally running archival node).

 The client indexes all the validator/epoch related metrics into a set of postgreSQL tables.
 Which later on can be used to monitor the performance of validators in the beaconchain.